allnichols/allnichols/README.md

 - **Other:** Java (Learning)

 ### 🚀 What I’m Focused On
 - Strengthening system design & DSA.
-Also, refining my backend skills and then working more with Java.

 ### 📫 Get in Touch
 - **LinkedIn:** *[linkedin.com/in/allen-max-nichols/](https://www.linkedin.com/in/allen-max-nichols/)*